Do your Christmas shopping at the all-new Panasonic pop-up store at Panasonic House in ...

-Imagine you’re standing on the back of a boat.
-It’s dawn, and the ocean around you is waking up under orange-stained skies.
+Imagine you’re standing on the back of a 12-metre long sea-cabin cruiser catamaran titled White Shark.
+It’s dawn, and the ocean around you is slowly waking up under orange-stained skies.
 All seems calm.
-Suddenly, with a force unmatched by any other creature in the sea, a great white shark leaps out of the water and sails across the sky, revealing the jaws of a killer and several rows of serrated, sharp triangular teeth, before disappearing with a loud, graceless splash back into the cool depths below.
+The sea is still, almost glass-like, beneath the hull of the vessel.
+Then, all of sudden, with a force unmatched by any other creature in the sea, a great white shark leaps out of the water and sails across the sky, revealing the jaws of a predator and several rows of serrated, sharp triangular teeth, before crashing back in the water creating a frenzy of spray.

-This isn’t a scene carved straight from your nightmares, but rather another day at the office for the folks at White Shark Diving Co.
-The organisation specialises in shark breaching tours, excursions which feature the torpedo-shaped animals rocketing out of the water and into the air, and cage dives, adventures which give those brave enough to enter the territory of the largest predatory fish on earth the chance to catch a glimpse of these creatures up close and personal.
+No, this isn’t a scene from a Hollywood blockbuster or National Geographic documentary, but rather another day at the office for the folks at White Shark Diving Company (WSDC).
+The Gansbaai-based organisation specialises in shark breaching excursions, which feature these phenomenal predators torpedoing out of the water and into the air, as well as shark cage diving adventures, which give those brave enough to enter the territory of one of the largest predatory fish on earth the chance to catch a glimpse of these creatures up close and personal in their natural habitat.

-Based roughly two hours from Cape Town in Gansbaai, South Africa, the tour operator is the only one of its kind to offer both activities in one convenient package.
-Known as the shark capital of the world, the area is home to tens of thousands of seals that offer nutritious, fatty meals for the hungry carnivores, which means you’re practically guaranteed some quality face time with the endangered species.
+Based roughly two hours from Cape Town in the little coastal fishing village of Gansbaai, the shark cage diving operator is the only one of its kind to offer both activities in one convenient package.
+Known as the ‘great white shark capital of the world’, the Gansbaai area is home to tens of thousands of Cape Fur Seals that offer nutritious, fatty meals for the hungry marine carnivores – this means you’re practically guaranteed some quality face time with the endangered species!

 Great White Breaching Tours in Shark Alley